 Her kids made it clear that they didn’t need an inheritance from their mother.
 With the inheritance their father had already left them, in addition to their own successful careers, the children simply didn’t want the extra inheritance.
 They encouraged their mother to use it to help others instead.
-What they did not want was the government to take almost half of her estate when it could be used to fuel better causes.
+What they did not want was the government to take almost half of her estate when it could be used to fuel causes the family cared about.

 They asked her to consider modifying her estate plan to give a large portion of the estate to charity and to also start giving while she was living, so that she could experience the joy of seeing the impact her giving had on the lives of others.

 I talked to this woman on multiple occasions.
 I could tell she was a little nervous about the idea, so with the help of her professional advisors I ran the numbers and showed her that she could lose more than half of her estate to market risk, triple her spending, and even live past 120 years old, and she would not run out of the resources she needed to support herself.
 But do you think she made the gift?
 No. She did not.